nxp-mcuxpresso/mcuxsdk-doc/gsd/run_project.md

 - --config: value for CMAKE_BUILD_TYPE, default debug.
 - --show-configs: show all supported build configurations for the project.

-Here are some typical usage for generating a SDK example is:
+Here are some typical usage for generating a SDK example:

 ```bash
 # Generate example with default settings